02. Estate Planning and Guardianship

 Guardian Advocate is a process for family members, caregivers, or friends of individuals with a developmental disability to obtain the legal authority to act on their behalf.
 A Guardian Advocate does not requires the individual with a developmental disability to be determined "incapacitated".
 Rather, the Guardian Advocate is appointed to help the individual with making decisions relating to the individual's person, property, or both.
 Our attorneys are well-versed in the practice of Guardian Advocate, particularly given the situation when two or more persons (such as divorced parents) are asking to be appointed which results in determining what is in the individual's best interest.

-Schedule a free consultation today so that our attorneys can discuss your options for continued care for your loved one.
+Schedule a consultation today so that our attorneys can discuss your options for continued care for your loved one.

 Nearly 20 Years of Accumulated Practice